 View the auction for those lots that you are interested in.
 You can see what the current bidding on that lot has reached together with our guide estimates of its value.
 You can leave a new maximum bid at any point during the bidding period.
-The value you bid excludes buyer’s premium of 30% (including VAT) which will be paid in addition.
+The value you bid excludes buyer’s premium of 30% (including VAT) except for our Fine Wine & Spirits auctions when the buyers premium is 18% (including VAT) which will be paid in addition.

 A countdown clock is placed under every lot on the lot detail page for you to keep track on the time remaining to bid before the lot is closed.
 The sale will close one lot at a time, in sequential order.

 If at any time during the auction you are outbid you will receive an email notifying you, giving you the chance to increase your bid.

 If a new highest bid is placed during the last 5 minutes before a lot closes, the end time for that lot will be extended by another 5 minutes until there are no more bids remaining.
 A lot of bidding activity happens in those final minutes, so keep monitoring the lots you are interested in!